sbidoul/pip-deepfreeze/README.rst

   install`` and ``pip freeze``.
 Some of the features here may serve as inspiration for future ``pip`` evolutions.
 - `pip-tools <https://pypi.org/project/pip-tools/>`_.
 This is the one with the most similar features.
-Besides the reasons explained in `About`_ above I wanted to see if it was possible to do such a thing using the ``pip`` CLI only.
+Besides the reasons explained in `About`_ above I wanted to see if it was possible to do such a thing using the ``pip`` CLI only. ``pip-deepfreeze`` is also more opinionated than ``pip-tools`` and ``pipdeptree``,  as it always does an editable install and it uses the build backend to obtain the top level dependencies.
 - `PDM <https://pypi.org/project/pdm/>`_
 - `Poetry <https://python-poetry.org/>`_
 - `pipenv <https://pipenv.pypa.io/en/latest/>`_